Skip to main content

 Zoom Out.
 Zoom In

-My favorite takeaway from my time working with start-ups, “seeing the 10,000ft view”, to not get “lost in the trees”.
-It it critically important for me to maintain perspective and awareness at all levels of solutioning.
+My favorite takeaway from my time working with start-ups, “seeing the 10,000ft view”, to see “the forest through the trees”.
+Maintaining perspective and awareness at every level of solutioning means the experiences we design are inclusive and sustainable.

 Illustration of a group of people working to solve a problem together